NCC building class

 • Although we expect that the sole-occupancy unit in class 2 buildings to be vertically aligned, this is not always the case.
 We can have multiple separate dwellings beside each other on the same level above a common space (e.g. basement or carpark) to form a class 2 building.

-• Unlike class 1 buildings, there are no elemental provisions (i.e. Deemed to Satisfy – DtS provisions) for class 2 buildings (except for class 2 common areas).
-Therefore, regarding class 2 apartment units, Star rating tools shall only be used. [reference]
+• Unlike NCC 2019, NCC 2022 has holistic elemental provisions (i.e. Deemed to Satisfy – DtS provisions) for class 2 buildings.
+Also for class 2 apartment units, the Star rating tools can be used.

-• According to NCC Vol 1.0 Part FP4.1, all bedrooms of Class 2 buildings must achieve Average Daylight Factor of 2% and in some cases, daylight modelling must be undertaken as a verification method to address this minimum natural light requirement.
+• According to NCC Vol 1.0 Part F6P1, all bedrooms of Class 2 buildings must achieve an Average Daylight Factor of 2% and in some cases, daylight modelling must be undertaken as a verification method to address this minimum natural light requirement.

 Perspective view of an apartment